AldrianLoberiano/Patient_Record_Management_System/README.md

 - Use a production-grade database (PostgreSQL/MySQL)
 - Configure proper static file serving (WhiteNoise/Nginx)

-## License
+## Copyright Notice

+Copyright © 2026 Aldrian Loberiano.
-This project is for my personal project only.
+This project is intended strictly for personal use.
+Any unauthorized commercial use, distribution, or copying of the code or materials in this repository is prohibited and may constitute copyright infringement.